scribbletune/scribbletune.com/_pages/clip.md

 xxxx
 ```

 These are 4 quarter notes.
 By default a single `x` is a quarter note.
-The default can be changed to eigth note or half note or whatever.
+The default can be changed to eighth note or half note or whatever.
 It might look like this in a DAW (if exported as MIDI from Scribbletune):

 ![Quarter notes](/images/quarter-notes.png)